LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation

-For protocol emulation, historical data is not needed in the dataset.
+\textbf{Context-Sensitive Dataset Generation:} For protocol emulation, historical data is not needed in the dataset.
 The dataset provides correct functionality effectively with individual requests and their corresponding responses since each pair is independent.
-However, emulating physical processes is more intricate.
-In this scenario, the response to a request might be affected by changes from previous interactions.
-Thus, datasets aimed at emulating physical processes must include contextual information to reflect the dynamic and interconnected nature of these events accurately.
-The PCAP parser includes an additional pre-processing step that organizes data into a specific format to differentiate between sessions and build a structured contextual dataset.
-Figure~\ref{fig:context} illustrates an example where the context length is one.
-The input sample, labeled as \textit{\textbf{source\_text}}, contains a session of a request (query 1) and a response (response 1), separated by a colon \textbf{":"}.
-This session is followed by another session, separated by a pipe \textbf{"|"}.
-For this example, with a context length of one, the next session contains only the next request (query 2).
-A colon is also added at the end to ensure the model is trained to produce the corresponding response.
-The response to query 2 (response 2) is stored separately in the \textit{\textbf{target\_text}}.
-This structured dataset helps in finetuning the LLM to produce context-aware responses and adjust to new queries based on past interactions.
-For a longer context, the input format extends to include more query-response pairs before introducing a new query.
-For example, with a context length of two, the input includes two consecutive query-response pairs followed by a third query.
+However, when emulating physical processes, the response to a request might be affected by changes from previous interactions.
+Thus, for this purpose, the dataset must include contextual information to reflect the dynamic and interconnected nature of these events accurately.
+As a result, the PCAP parser includes an additional pre-processing step that organizes data into a context-aware format, where the dataset would look as follows:\\ {

+} where { $req_{i}$} and { $resp_{i}$} represent the $i$-th request and its corresponding response, respectively, and { $n \geq 2$}.
+This structured dataset helps in fine-tuning the LLM to produce context-aware responses and adjust to new queries based on past interactions.

+\textbf{Automation:} Figure~\ref{fig:flow-diagram} highlights the module that needs manual effort with green color, ``protocol client" while the remaining modules are fully automated.
+The manual intervention in the ``protocol client" module is required in case of adapting new protocols which is further discussed in Section~\ref{subsection:dataset_generation_methodology}.
+Regarding the JSON configuration file, the user can configure it to match the desired PLC profile.